 The People’s Front of Judea collapsed into factional infighting after the death of Brian, as several of the leading members attempted to use Brian’s legacy to further their individual aims.
 Reg was killed by Stan – sorry, Loretta, Francis decided that his convictions were less strong than he had realised after he was offered a job as a tax collector for the Romans.

 The alien spaceship buried under Jerusalem was discovered and excavated by the Knights Templar in the twelfth century AD.
 They later used it to evacuate from the planet after the execution of their last terrestrial Grand Master, Jacques de Molay.

 Pontius Pilate was exiled to Gaul by Emperor Caligula, where he is rumoured to killed himself in a lover’s pact with his ‘pet’, the deaf and mad jailer.

-The cult of Brianism did not long survive its namesake.
-Its last few adherents were killed during the Judean Revolt of 70 AD.
+The cult of Brianism survived its namesake by several decades, but its last few adherents were killed during the Judean Revolt of 70 AD.

-The man who claimed that he was Not An Individual later discovered that he was, after all.
+The man who claimed that he was Not An Individual later discovered that he was, in fact, an individual after all.
 So that was nice for him.

 Biggus Dickus was wecalled to Wome – excuse me, was recalled to Rome, where he served with middling distinction in the last few years of the reign of Emperor Tiberius.
 Unfortunately, the next Emperor, Caligula, had him put to death after his participation in an orgy revealed his name to be, uh, somewhat inaccurate.